 Hashtags and emojis galore.
 Given social media’s obsession with hashtags and emojis, it’s no wonder why the two are a staple among social ads — especially on Twitter.
 Emoji usage in tweets garner about 25 percent more engagement than those without, and on Facebook, using emojis results in 57 percent more likes, 33 percent more comments, and 33 percent more shares.

 Hello, video.
-One surprising trend that Pathmatics found is how prevalent video ads are on Twitter.
+One surprising trend that Pathmatics found is how prevalent video advertising is on Twitter.
 In fact, it’s the top ad format for each of the top five Twitter advertisers since June 1.
 Given that video tweets attract 10 times more engagement over those without, and also save brands more than 50 percent of cost-per-engagement, video ads have proven to be an excellent ad method on the platform.
 Conversely, the top Facebook advertisers have a much different mix, using link, photo, and carousel posts more frequently than video posts.

 2020 vision: Social advertising’s future

 A brand’s decision to spend on Facebook advertising versus Twitter isn’t as clear cut as it seems.
 Though Facebook has about six times as many users as Twitter, and owns the lion’s share of social media advertising — 57 percent to Twitter’s 13 percent, to be exact — Facebook’s advertising business is beginning to show signs of stagnation.